ArvindTitiyal/ArvindTitiyal/README.md

 ### 💻 About Me

 Hey there!
-I'm **Dexi**, a curious and caffeinated full stack dev ☕
+I'm **Arvind**, a curious and caffeinated full stack dev ☕
 I code, break stuff, learn, rebuild, and repeat — always looking to blend logic with creativity 🧠💥
 Currently deep diving into **LLMs**, **React magic**, and building **AI-powered tools** that actually solve real-world problems.